-Rock drumming: the power and the glory (part two)
+Rock drumming: stamina, showmanship and set-up (part two)

 In part two, we get up close and personal with each of our four rock drummers: Dean Butterworth, James Heatley, Glen Sobel and Jason Sutter

 DRUM EXPO 2013: In part one of this rock drummers' round table, we found out what makes a good rock drummer, why musicianship is more important than showmanship, and what steps you could take to improve your technique and expand your musical horizons.

 For part two, we spend time with Glen Sobel, Dean Butterworth, Jason Sutter and James Heatley to hear more about their own personal stories, styles and motivations.

 You toured with Foreigner in 2010.
 How did it feel playing such huge rock favourites as Cold As Ice and I Want To Know What Love Is?

 "Oh man, that was a dream gig.
 The most fun I had with that was touring India, which is a place I never thought I would make it to.
 A highlight for me was the first USA tour we did with Styx and Kansas.
 It was a big summer tour and had a feeling of that bygone 70s era I grew up loving and dreaming about.
 I got to live a little bit of it and it felt great."

 You also played with New York Dolls.
 What did you learn about yourself as a drummer playing with such seasoned artists?

 "The New York Dolls shows where like a brawl every night - us against them.
 It was awesome"